hermonochy/The-Solar-Trapper/Readme.md

 - A Photoresistor (A light sensor)
 - A Photo Diode (A faster-responding light sensor)

 We eventually decided upon a Temperature and Light Sensor.
 The exact types were the [DS18B20](#temp-sensor) and [LDR Photo Resistor](#light-sensor) respectively.
-We bought 2 temperature sensors to place one directly next to the window and one in the middle of the room, to determine if the sun is still effectivly heating.
+We bought 2 temperature sensors to place one directly next to the window and one in the middle of the room, to determine if the sun is still effectively heating.
+Next we continued to get the sensors functional it was easy to measure the temperature by connecting it to a GPIO pin and however the light sensor proved to be a bit more difficult since it was a digital output and therefore we needed to use an Arduino Nano to get the values we decided to store it in a CSV file for ease of reading.
+One big challenge we faced were annoying students walking in front of the sensors and people who might have been ventilating.
+We then attempted to plot it with matplotlib but due to version issues we eventually learned and had to use pandas.
+This is shown in the file [plotWithPandas](TempLog/plotWithPandas.py).

-## Our Orders
+## Our Orders On

 ### Light sensor: